-You've invested a lot of time, money and sweat in your small business, so it makes sense to protect that investment with smart insurance coverage.
+You've invested a lot of time, money and sweat in your small business, so it makes sense to protect that investment with smart and professional insurance coverage.
 In fact, business insurance should be an essential part of your business operations -- a necessity for safeguarding your business assets, your employees and your livelihood.

 What coverage do you need?

 Business insurance policies come in many forms to cover many needs.
 Several factors determine what coverage you'll need and the rate you'll pay, such as the nature of your business, whether you operate from a commercial building or home office and whether you have employees.
 Below are the most common types of coverage that small businesses need:

 - Property insurance: Property insurance covers your buildings, equipment, inventory and other contents.
 You especially need this type of insurance if you own a storefront and house a lot of inventory all in one place.

 - Liability insurance: What does liability insurance cover?
 If you have customers visiting your business, general professional liability insurance protects your business in the event a customer is injured on your property.
 It also pays for your legal defense if you face a lawsuit because your product or service causes harm.
 If you provide services that could cause others' financial loss, you also may need professional liability coverage.
 Malpractice insurance is a type of professional liability insurance which is mostly used by medical professionals, but can be used by other professionals to help provide legal defense.
 Almost all businesses need this type of insurance if workers have direct interaction with or provide services to the public.

 - Commercial auto: Commercial auto insurance claims can be devastating for businesses that aren't properly insured.
 If you or your employees drive company-owned or personally owned vehicles in the course and scope of business, you need commercial auto coverage.
 You need this insurance to avoid having an auto claim denied by your personal agent because your vehicle was being used for work purposes.